-The GCCC Department of Public Safety has also integrated a "first of its kind" program to provide continuity and teaming among the various public service entities.
+The GCCC Department of Public Safety has successfully integrated a "first of its kind" program to provide continuity and teaming among the various public service entities.

 Team-T and Team-TC classes are open to current students and working professionals in the field.
 Team-T specializes in training for first responders including dispatchers, law enforcement, EMST/paramedics and firefighters/rescue professionals on current and essential topics for communities.
 A unique aspect of the program involves dispatch simulators, driving simulators and the Range 3000 decision-making simulator for realistic and scenario based training.
-Homeland Security seminars are included.
-Team-TC seminars are designed for civilians and currently includes women and girls self defense classes.
-Additional information is available on the DPS web page.
-Team-T and Team-TC seminar topics change frequently to stay current with the relevant safety and security issues facing our area and the country.